 - Online Social Networks and Media,

-I have served as teaching assistant of the Discrete Mathematics course at Universitat Pompeu Fabra and co-supervised the MSc thesis:
+I also serve as lecturer at the Discrete Mathematics course in Universitat Pompeu Fabra and co-supervised the MSc thesis:

 - Gallego H. (2017), Computational comparative analysis of the Twitter networks of the 2015 and 2016 Spanish national elections, MSc thesis, Universitat Pompeu Fabra, Intelligent Interactive Systems

 I have also been invited as guest lecturer at:

 - The Europaeum Scholars Programme.

 Prior to my academic career I worked for two years as a data engineer designing backend systems for social media monitoring processes in a startup company.

 I am currently pursuing a PhD in Information and Communication Technologies at Universitat Pompeu Fabra.
 I obtained a MSc in Artificial Intelligence at Universidad Nacional de Educación a Distancia – UNED in 2016, and a BSc+MSc in Computer Science & Engineering at Universidad de Zaragoza in 2010, which included a full year as an exchange student at Luleå Tekniska Universitet.
 I also attended the 1st Summer School on Methods for Computational Social Science and the 1st Summer School of the Network of Excellence in Internet Science.